datajoint/datajoint-tutorials/README.md

 *Please note that these hands-on DataJoint tutorials are friendly to non-expert users, and advanced programming skills are not required.*

 ## Table of contents
-- In the `tutorials` folder are interactive Jupyter notebooks to learn DataJoint.
-The Calcium Imaging and Electrophysiology tutorials are relevant examples of data structure and analysis.
+- In the [tutorials](./tutorials) folder are interactive Jupyter notebooks to learn DataJoint.
+The calcium imaging and electrophysiology tutorials provide examples of defining and interacting with data pipelines.
 In addition, some fill-in-the-blank sections are included for you to code yourself!
     - 01-DataJoint Basics
     - 02-Calcium Imaging Imported Tables
     - 03-Calcium Imaging Computed Tables